MarcosNicolau/scripts/readme.md

-# Collection of my PC util scripts
+# My pc setup

-This repo contains all the util scripts I use on my systems.
+This repo contains my pc setup.
+This consists of:

+- arch: setup with hyprland - `hyprland`, `kitty`, `waybar` and `wofi`
+- dotfiles: all kinds of configs
+- scripts: utils scripts and other progams.
+- completitions: some scripts have compdef for autocompletion

 ## Install